Asymptotics of relative heat traces and determinants on open surfaces of finite area: Notation and definitions

 \subsection{Spectral theory of surfaces with cusps}

 For the spectral theory of manifolds with cusps we refer the reader to W. M\"uller \cite{Mu}, Y. Colin de Verdi\`{e}re \cite{ColinV}, and the references therein.
 The results in \cite{Mu} hold for any dimension.
 For surfaces in particular we refer to \cite{Mu2}.
-Here we only recall the main facts and definitions that we use in this document.
+Here we recall only the main facts and definitions that we use in this article.

 For a surface with cusps $(M,g)$, the spectrum of the Laplacian $\sigma(\Delta_{g})$ is the union of the point spectrum $\sigma_{p}$ and the continuous spectrum $\sigma_{c}$.
 The point spectrum consist of a sequence of eigenvalues